ekoaw/audio-endpoint-kotlin-demo/README.md

   - Stores it on the server
   - Saves the file path in the database
 - The **GET** endpoint:
-  - Retrieves the stored audio file based on `user_id` and `phrase_id`
+  - Retrieves the stored audio file based on `user_id` and `phrase_id`, allowing the client to specify the desired `audio_format` as a path parameter
-  - Converts the stored format to the requested format
+  - Converts the stored format to the requested `audio_format` if supported
   - Returns the file as a response
 - Both endpoints validate `user_id` and `phrase_id` against the database.